teshanshanuka/pdfutils/README.md

-    scale               Scale specific pages in a PDF rotate              Rotate specific pages in a PDF search              Search for text in a PDF
+    scale               Scale specific pages in a PDF rotate              Rotate specific pages in a PDF search              Search for text in a PDF dumptext            Dump text from PDF to a text file or stdout

 options:
   -h, --help            show this help message and exit